 - Picking up all corners of the cloth and securing the contents, gently squeeze by hand to extract the remaining liquid.

 - Cover the bowl or jug and chill before serving.

 - For best results use a high-performance blender.

-- Don't blend for more than 40 secs as the liquid will become slimy (too much starch is released, which results in a gummy, gluey texture)
+- Don't blend for more than 40 seconds as the liquid will become slimy (too much starch is released, which results in a gummy, gluey texture).

 - Keep refrigerated and shake before serving.